 In March 2021, we amended and restated our license agreement with MSK to terminate our license to certain rights and license additional know-how rights not otherwise covered by our existing agreements.

-In February 2024, we notified MSK that we intend to terminate our licenses to the ATA2271 and ATA3271 programs targeting mesothelin.
+In March 2024, we terminated our license agreements with MSK to the ATA2271 and ATA3271 programs targeting mesothelin.